Box lacrosse: Women

 Historically, box lacrosse has been exclusively a men's sport.
 Women who played the sport of lacrosse typically played the women's field lacrosse version.
 Recently, Ontario, Alberta, Nova Scotia and British Columbia have established girls' and women's box lacrosse leagues.
+The first Women's World Championships was held in 2024 alongside the Men's tournament in Utica, New York.
+The United States defeated Canada in the final.

 During the 2003 NLL season, goaltender Ginny Capicchioni appeared in two preseason and one regular season games to become the only woman to make an appearance in the NLL.